xertSuns1/braiins/open/bosminer/README.md

 The actual mining devices are considered as *remote targets*, meaning that you can direct cargo to run the mining application or its tests remotely on a device that is already running an image of Braiins OS.

-In order to perform the steps below you have to descent to a specific target folder (am1-s9 is the only remote target for the time being)
+In order to perform the steps below you have to descend to a specific target folder (am1-s9 is the only remote target for the time being)

 ```shell
 cd bosminer-am1-s9